Displacement Class

 relative coordinate:

-is a number between -1 and 1, representing a coordinate
+a is a number between -1 and 1, representing a coordinate

 value in a [-1,1] coordinate system along the line